autekroy/The-Other-Fish-in-the-Sea/README.md

 #### Folders:
 1. Common:              basic webgl utilities and matrix calculation
 2. TextureImage:        all texture images
-3. introModal:          library about modal including angular.js and bootstrap
+3. introModal:          Bootstrap and AngularJS libraries along with JavaScript code for improving user interaction through pop-ups.
 4. Bump Mapping images: contain all bump mapping images for bump mapping texture
 5. Sound:               all the sounds effect files
 6. Collision Detection test: basic test for collision detection, not use for main game